-2. Noosa Main Beach
+2. Visit Noosa Main Beach

-Noosa is a world famous surfing destination, and Main Beach right in town is a favourite spot for locals to surf the clean waves, and for beginners to get a surfing lesson.
-Or, take out a paddle-board or boogie board.
+Noosa is a world-famous surfing destination, and Main Beach right in town is a favourite spot for locals to surf the clean waves, and for beginners to get a surfing lesson.
+Or, take out a paddle board or boogie board.

-The boardwalk running along the beach is swept clean everyday and as far as town beaches go, this is up there with the best – the type of beach Australia is famous for!
+The boardwalk running along the beach is swept clean every day and as far as town beaches go, this is up there with the best – the type of beach Australia is famous for!

-3. Sunset in Noosa
+3. Catch The Sunset in Noosa

-We didn’t get a brilliant sunset whilst there, too clouded over, much but we walked up the beach a little away from the surf club end and out on the rock wall and watched the surfers catch their final wave of the day.
+We didn’t get a brilliant sunset whilst there, too clouded over, but we walked up the beach a little away from the surf club end and out on the rock wall and watched the surfers catch their final wave of the day.

-4. Sunday Noosa Farmers Markets
+4. Check Out The Sunday Noosa Farmers Markets

 I can still taste it and Caz yearns to have just one more sip of her heavenly Mother Nature – mint, cacao, banana, maca, medjool dates topped with cacao nibs.
 It’s a meal in itself.